 The Company has a loyalty points program which allows customers to accumulate points that can be redeemed for future purchases at any of the Group's retail outlets and participating stores, subject to a minimum number of points obtained.
 The loyalty points give rise to a separate performance obligation as they provide a material right to the customer.
 The transaction price is allocated to the product and the points on a relative stand-alone selling price basis.
-Management estimates the standalone selling price per point on the basis of the discount granted when the points are redeemed and on the basis of the likelihood of redemption, based on past experience.
+Management estimates the stand-alone selling price per point on the basis of the discount granted when the points are redeemed and on the basis of the likelihood of redemption, based on past experience.
 The Group also has gift checks which can be redeemed for future purchases at any of the Group's retail outlets.

-As of December 31, 2018, contract liabilities arising from customer loyalty program and gift checks amounted to ₱197.90 million (Note 16).
+As of March 31, 2019 and December 31, 2018, contract liabilities arising from customer loyalty program and gift checks amounted to \$\mathbb{P}\$173.38 million and \$\mathbb{P}\$197.90 million, respectively.
+(Note 16).